The Wonderful Birch: Synopsis

 The king holds a third festival.
 The witch tries to keep her stepdaughter busy by throwing milk on the hearth, but the stepdaughter, with the birch's aid, goes to the festival as before.
 This time, the king's son kicks out the witch's daughter's eye, and has the threshold smeared with tar, so that her slippers are caught.

 The king's son then sets out to discover who the woman was, with the circlet, ring, and slippers.
 When he is about to try them on the stepdaughter, the witch intervenes and gets them on her own daughter.
-The stepdaughter whispers to the prince, who recognizes.
+The stepdaughter whispers to the prince, who recognizes her.
 He takes them both, and when they came to a river, he throws the witch's daughter over it to serve as a bridge.
-He and the stepdaughter cross, and takes her for his bride.
+He and the stepdaughter cross, and he takes her for his bride.

 The witch's daughter wishes that a golden hemlock would spring out of her body so that her mother would know her, and it does.
 The stepdaughter gave birth to a son, and the witch, believing the wife was her own daughter, set out to give them a gift.
 She reaches the bridge and decides to take the golden hemlock, but her daughter speaks to her, and she learns what happened.

 Reaching the castle, she threatens the daughter as she did her mother, and though the daughter does not do what she prohibits, she turns her into a reindeer and smuggles her own daughter into her place.
 But the child grows restless.
 A widow tells the prince what happened to his true wife, and he lets her take the son to the woods.
 The reindeer turns into a woman to nurse her child, but tells the widow she can do it only for three days before the herd goes on.
 The widow tells the prince to burn the reindeer skin.
 When he does, the woman complains she has nothing to wear and changes form, but the prince goes on destroying them.
 She gives up and complains that the witch will kill her.

 In fact, when the witch sees them returning, she flees with her daughter.